proxyserver2023/awesome-go/README.md

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 Lots of examples for working with golang.
+This Guide should be used as a reference repository.
+This is for a quick reference.

 ## How to use this project